 A selection of Sunny’s travel writing.
-Published in National Geographic, BBC Travel, CNN Travel, Lonely Planet, Trail Runner, and elsewhere.
+Published in National Geographic, BBC Travel, CNN Travel, The Washington Post, Lonely Planet, Trail Runner, and elsewhere.

 To view Sunny’s articles and essays on other topics, click desired topic below

 One of the easiest ways to help protect popular sites and alleviate the pressure of overtourism is to abandon the beaten path and opt for alternative destinations.

 While this region certainly has incredible sandscapes worth wandering, it’s also home to a hypersaline lake, Technicolor valleys, and geological formations so fantastical you might feel you’ve arrived in a fairy-tale land or left Earth entirely.

 India is immense; not solely in size and spirit, but also in possibilities.
 If you're traveling here, a visit to the Taj Mahal is likely on the top of your list.
 But sometimes the best travel experiences are those that are lesser known and further afield.
 Here are nine unexpected adventures to take you off the typical tourist trail — after you've had a chance to marvel at the Taj Mahal, of course.

 If you spot a pair of beekeepers in the elevator of the Radisson Blu Mall of America hotel, don’t be alarmed.
 There’s no infestation; it’s just business as usual for this Bloomington hotel and a growing number of properties around the globe.